 It hasn’t happened since Jonathan Toews was also picked third overall in 2006 by the Blackhawks.
 And the irony is Dach could arguably be Toews’ eventual successor.
 He’s a center with a big, solid frame known for his two-way play, and he’s shown just that in his short time with the team.

 Related – Top 5 Captains in Blackhawks History

 Dach missed the 2019-20 preseason after sustaining a concussion at the Traverse City prospects’ tournament in early September.
 But the Blackhawks were patient with him and gave him time to heal.
 They eased him back into action by assigning him to a three-game conditioning stint with the IceHogs.
 He made his NHL debut on Oct.
 20 against the Washington Capitals.
 It became immediately clear the rookie was not out of place, and the Blackhawks announced Dach would be remaining for the season on Oct.
 30.

-His offensive side has shown with seven goals and seven assists in 45 games.
-But his defensive play has also been a pleasant surprise this early in his career.
+His offensive side showed with eight goals and 15 assists in the shortened 2019-20 season.
+He came back stronger and even more determined after the hockey pause due to COVID-19, and added a goal and five assists in nine playoff games.
+On top of that, Dach’s defensive play has also been a pleasant surprise this early in his career.
 He looks to be the all-around player the Blackhawks were looking for, and he’s just getting started.